 In April 2017 my book co-edited with Peter Rona on Economics as a Moral Science was published by Springer.
 The book is the first outcome of the research project at Blackfriars Hall, University of Oxford on Virtues and Economics.

 The book is an attempt to reclaim economics as a moral science.
-It argues that ethics is a relevant component of all levels of economic activity, from the individual and organizational to societal and global.
-Taking ethical considerations into account is needed to explain and predict the behavior of economic agents, as well as for evaluating and designing economic policies and mechanisms.
+It argues that ethics is a relevant component at all levels of economic activity, from the individual and organizational to societal and global.
+Taking ethical considerations into account is needed to explain and predict the behavior of economic agents, as well as to evaluate and design economic policies and mechanisms.
 The book employs the personalist approach that sees human persons with free will and conscience as the basic agents of economic life, and defines human flourishing as the ultimate goal of economic activities.
-We intended to demonstrate that economics can gain a lot in meaning and also in analytical power by reuniting themselves with ethics.
-The unique feature of the book is that it not only analyses ethics and economics on an abstract level, but puts behavioral, institutional and systemic issues together in a robust and human view of economic functioning.
-Economic “facts” are interwoven with ethical content.
+We intended to demonstrate that economics can gain a lot in meaning and also in analytical power by reuniting itself with ethics.
+The unique feature of the book is that it not only analyses ethics and economics on an abstract level, but puts behavioral, institutional and systemic issues together in a robust, humanistic view of economic functioning.
+The book argues that economic facts are interwoven with ethical content.
 Utility calculations and moral considerations co-determine economic behavior and outcomes.

 In the Fall of 2017 two other books of mine were published.
 One is “Progressive Business Models: Creating Sustainable and Pro-social Enterprise” (co-edited with Eleanor O’Higgins, Palgrave-Macmillan) while the other is “Integral Ecology and Sustainable Business” (co-edited with Ove Jakobsen, Emerald).

 The book on Progressive Business Models is the first volume of the Palgrave Studies in Sustainable Business series – In Association with Future Earth that I edit with Paul Shrivastava.
-The book presents and analyses exemplary cases of progressive business, understood as ecologically sustainable, future-respecting and pro-social forms of enterprises.
+The book presents and analyses exemplary cases of progressive businesses, where progressive business is understood as ecologically sustainable, future-respecting and pro-social form of enterprise.
 The authors describe a number of companies that follow progressive business practices from a range of industries, including ethical and sustainable banking, artisan coffee production and distribution, pharmaceutical products, clean technology, governance in retailing, responsible hospitality and consumer goods.

-With case studies from around Europe including Triodos Bank in The Netherlands, Béres Co. in Hungary, Novo Nordisk in Denmark, Lumituuli in Finland, Illy Café from Italy, and Unilever from the UK, these progressive companies have global reach and an international impact.
-The collected cases show the best that can be expected from business in the twenty-first century in a structured and accessible way, and are suitable for all readers who are interested in innovative ways of creating forward-looking sustainable businesses.
+Case studies from around Europe including Triodos Bank in The Netherlands, Béres Co. in Hungary, Novo Nordisk in Denmark, Lumituuli in Finland, Illy Café from Italy, and Unilever from the UK, show the best that can be expected from business in the twenty-first century.

-Integral Ecology sees the world as a composite of ecology, economy, equity and justice that is accessible through the natural and social sciences, arts and humanities.
-Integral Ecology is linked to sustainable business through frugal consumption and acknowledges the intrinsic value of nature and the need to adopt holistic management practices.
-Papers of the book by economists, business scholars, philosophers, lawyers, theologians and practitioners working in Europe, North America, and Asia highlight the relationship between integral ecology and sustainable business practices, and explore the meaning of sustainability in relation to both human and non-human life, offering a series of new and invigorating approaches to sustainable business practices and sustainability leadership.
+Papers of the book by economists, business scholars, philosophers, lawyers, theologians and practitioners working in Europe, North America, and Asia highlight the relationship between integral ecology and sustainable business practices, and explore the meaning of sustainability in relation to both the human and non-human life.

 In September 4-6, 2017 the Coller School of Management of Tel Aviv University hosted the 2017 Annual European SPES Conference in Tel Aviv, Israel.
-Collaborative partners included the European SPES Institute and the Business Ethics Center of the Corvinus University of Budapest.
+I organized this conference with Ora Setter and Yehuda Kahane.
 The conference was entitled “New Economy, Old Traditions: Caring Entrepreneurship”.

 The central theme of the conference was developing a new ethos of entrepreneurship in which caring for fellow human beings, future generations and nature play a primordial role.
 Practical wisdom from the Jewish and other faith traditions suggests that enterprises with a spiritual value orientation can flourish, and serve the interests of business and the wider community better than conventional enterprises that operate according to a narrow financial bottom line.

 After the conference with a select group of friends I travelled in Israel for some days.
-Our guide was Ora Setter (Tel Aviv University).
 We visited Jerusalem, the Judea desert, the Baptist site at the Jordan river, the Qumran archaeological site, and the Dead See.
 The whole trip was deeply spiritual.
-Staying in Jerusalem I felt the presence of the power of spirit in its diverse historical and geological manifestations.
+Staying in Jerusalem, I felt the power of spirit in its diverse historical and geological manifestations.

 Jerusalem